danielpodrazka/editor-mcp/README.md

 - **File Selection**: Set a file to work with using absolute paths
 - **Read Operations**: Read entire files or specific line ranges
 - **Edit Operations**:
+  - Two-step editing process with diff preview
-  - Overwrite text in a specified line range
+  - Select and overwrite text in a specified line range
   - Create new files with content
 - **File Deletion**: Remove files from the filesystem
 - **Search Operations**: Find lines containing specific text